Usha880/ds_usha/README.md

  📌 Project Overview

-This project analyzes the relationship between **Bitcoin market sentiment (Fear & Greed Index)** and **trader behavior/performance** using historical trading data from **Hyperliquid**.
+This project analyzes the relationship between Bitcoin market sentiment (Fear & Greed Index) and trader behavior/performance using historical trading data from Hyperliquid.
-The goal is to uncover patterns in **profitability, risk-taking, leverage usage, and trading volume** under different market sentiment conditions and derive insights that can support **smarter trading strategies**.
+The goal is to uncover patterns in profitability, risk-taking, leverage usage, and trading volume under different market sentiment conditions and derive insights that can support smarter trading strategies.

 ---